-- b.
-We will make the Plan Strategy, the Department for Infrastructure's Direction, and accompanying Independent Examiner's Report available on our website, with hard copies available on request for a specified price; and - c.
-We will write to key consultees and those who submitted representations and counter representations advising of the adoption of the Plan Strategy, and where to obtain copies together with the Department's Direction and the Independent Examiner's Report.
+b.
+We will make the Plan Strategy, the Department of the Environment's Direction, and accompanying Independent Examiner's Report available on our website, with hard copies available on request for a specified price;

+- c.
+We will write to key consultees and those who submitted representations and counter representations advising of the adoption of the Plan Strategy, and where to obtain copies together with the Department of the Environment's Direction and the Independent Examiner's Report; and - d.
+We will notify all those on our community involvement database about the adopted Plan Strategy.